JavaScript Button

 Accessing the Image From JavaScript

-Once the image object is inserted in the HTML page, you can access it using the
+Once the image object is inserted in the HTML page, you can access it using the name you have given.

 var myimgobj = document.images["jsbutton"];

-However, the property that we are interested is the 'src' property.
+There are many properties for the JavaScript image object.
+However, the property that we are interested is the ‘src’ property.
+This property contains the image file name.

-So if you change the src property of the image object to another file,
+So if you change the src property of the image object to another file, the image will change.

 Handling the Mouse-Over Event

 We need to change the image when the user moves the mouse over the image.
+So we have to handle the event that the browser sends when the user moves the mouse over the image.

-to include the image within the anchor ( <A> ) tag and handle the mouse over
+However, the image object does not support onMouseOver event.
+The workaround is to include the image within the anchor ( <a> ) tag and handle the mouse over event.

 We need to correct the HTML for the image as

-<A href="#" onMouseOver="return changeImage()" ><img
+<a href="#" onMouseOver="return changeImage()" ><img

 name="jsbutton" src="buyit15.jpg" width="110" height="28" border="0"

-alt="javascript button"></A>
+alt="javascript button"></a>

 We have defined the handler for the mouse over event as changeImage() function.
+Now we need to define this function.

 function changeImage()